-In order to carry out the preparation of the new Local Plan, the council will develop and maintain a sound evidence base.
-Necessary research and studies will be conducted and will be supplemented by research undertaken by others as appropriate.
+7.2 In order to carry out the preparation of the new Local Plan, the Council has developed and maintained a sound evidence base.
+Necessary research and studies have been conducted and have been supplemented by research undertaken by others as appropriate.
 Providing a sound and comprehensive evidence base is fundamental to developing sound planning documents.
 The key evidence base documents will be made available to view and download from the relevant Local Plan webpage at the time of publication of key Local Plan preparation stages.